Rafase282/MyFCCWiki/Build a Personal Portfolio Webpage.md

 ```

 ### Working with custom positioning
-I had to get some things to be centered, like certain text, or move certain parts of the navbar towards certain direction.
+I had to get some things to be centered, like certain text, or move certain parts of the navigation bar towards certain direction.
 This is the code used.

 ```
 .img-text {